My 10 Days Rafting in the Grand Canyon

 Where the Water Goes: Life and Death Along the Colorado River by David Owen

-This is where my fascination with the Colorado River started.
-This book follows this powerful river from Rocky Mountain National Park, through the headwaters in Colorado and to its terminus.
+This is where my fascination with a Colorado River rafting trip started.
+This book follows this powerful river from Rocky Mountain National Park through the headwaters in Colorado and to its terminus.
 Every gallon that flows down it is owned or claimed by someone and youโ€™ll learn the history of how it all came to be as well as the current water concerns that are actually in our news headlines today.

 Where the Water Goes: Life and Death Along the Colorado River